Lawyers take too long to get to the answer when writing letters to clients. All the action should occur in writing the first three sentences.

 “The first sentence should always be a sentence of reference,” Kinder says.
 “That consists of three things: a name, a date and a method.
-So you could write, ‘Dear Board Members, As Charlie Jones requested in his letter of December 22, 2013 ….’
+So you could write, ‘Dear Board Members, As Charlie Jones requested in his letter of December 22, 2023 ….’
 Right there you have Charlie, you’ve got that it’s a letter and you’ve got a date.
 Or it could be, ‘Dear Sheryl, After you left my office yesterday.’
 So to be clear: At the very beginning of your memorandum you want to know who did it, when they did it and how they did it.”

 Kinder says he’s often seen correspondence in which a lawyer writes paragraph after paragraph explaining the law before finally answering the client’s question.
 He gives an example of a client asking about a proposed new name for a product.
 “Unfortunately, too often the lawyer will reply in the second sentence something like this: ‘You asked me to look into a new name for your coffee, and this presents an interesting legal question.’
 The hidden message is: If it weren’t so interesting it wouldn’t be quite as expensive.
 And then the attorney launches into this long explanation and history and exemptions and exceptions to the exemptions.
 Finally, 12 pages later, you get an answer saying, ‘No, you can’t use that name.’”

 In the third sentence, the attorney should write that because of the conclusion (stated in sentence two), you, the client, need to do a few things.
 “Then offset and bullet those points,” Kinder says, “so that on the front page of the memorandum there’s something eye-catching — a list of things that need action — and they can’t miss it.”

 Words matter.
 If you can write clearly and concisely in your communications with clients, you can provide better, cost-effective counsel.